nigelp/Zentara-Code/api-integration-analysis.md

 The API integration layer successfully abstracts the complexity of multiple AI providers behind a unified interface, enabling subagents to work seamlessly across different backends.
 The architecture is well-designed for extensibility, reliability, and performance, with clear patterns for adding new providers and capabilities.

 The system's strength lies in its provider abstraction, which allows subagents to focus on their core functionality rather than provider-specific integration details.
-This design enables the Roo Code extension to support a diverse ecosystem of AI providers while maintaining a consistent developer experience.
+This design enables the Zentara Code extension to support a diverse ecosystem of AI providers while maintaining a consistent developer experience.